 Having a Baby?

 El Segundo Unified School District wishes to offer you our sincerest congratulations on the new addition to your family!
 We wish you all the best during this exciting life development.
 In order to support you during this endeavor, this section is provided to confirm the steps required to facilitate your leave of absence relating to the birth of your child.
-We advise all expectant parents (mothers, father, biological, or adoptive) to schedule a meeting with Dr. Dylan Farris to get a clear understanding of your leave options and to adequately prepare for you absence.
+We advise all expectant parents (mothers, father, biological, or adoptive) to schedule a meeting with Dr. Melissa Gooden to get a clear understanding of your leave options and to adequately prepare for you absence.

 Pregnancy Disability Leave - The First Phase of Leave

 Expectant mothers will be restricted from work by the doctor at or before the birth of the child.
 Typically, doctors will restrict mothers from work for birth and recovery for six to eight weeks.
 This period is referred to as Pregnancy Disability Leave (PDL).
 During this time, you will be able to draw pay from your available sick leave.
 If you exhaust your sick leave prior to the end of your pregnancy disability leave, you will then be able to access differential pay for up to 100 days.
 Differential pay is the difference between your daily rate of pay and the cost of a substitute teacher.
 The District will continue to contribute to your health benefits; however, please note that you are responsible for your normal contribution.
 Contact Marni Ortiz at (310) 615-2650, ext.
 1522, for information about your available sick days and health benefits.
 Please submit a Leave of Absence Request Form to the Office of Human Resources as early as possible and provide a doctor’s note within ten days of when your doctor places you on work restriction.
 Please have your doctor indicate the estimated return to work date on the note.
 The return to work date may change, but the initial estimate helps the Office of Human Resources and the Payroll Department plan for your leave.